visionvlsi/visionvlsi/README.md

 Further these ASICs are classified into three categories

 1. Digital IC
-2. Analog IC and 3.
-Mixed-signal IC
+2. Analog IC
+3. Mixed-signal IC

 with the advent of technology and the necessity there are other types such as SoCs-System-on- Chip, NoCs- Network-on-Chips and many more.